fattymattk/mathtest/functionoperations.md

 `I have to be more careful here in defining the domain and range and all that stuff`

 ## Function Transformations

+Here we will explore how certain changes to a function can affect what the graph looks like.
+The example function we will work with here x^3-x